Somatic Healing: How the Body Participates in Healing Trauma and Chronic Stress

 Why trauma lives in the nervous system

-Trauma is not defined only by what happened.
-It is defined by how the nervous system responded and whether that response had the chance to resolve.
+It is defined by how your nervous system responded — and whether that response had the opportunity to resolve.

-When something overwhelming occurs, the body automatically activates survival responses such as fight, flight, freeze, or collapse.
-These responses are adaptive and protective.
-If they are supported and allowed to complete, the nervous system settles.
+These responses are intelligent.
+They are designed to protect you.
+If they are supported and allowed to complete, the system settles.

 The role of safety in somatic healing